Set up single sign-on with SAML

 “The response was received at ‘'instead of'”

 There is a disconnect between what the IdP expects for the recipient value and what Zapier is sending.
 In most cases, the recipient is the Assertion Consumer URL.
-Additional slashes may causes this error as well.
+Additional slashes may also cause this error.

 “Is not a valid audience for this response”